 I’m a world traveler with a lot of stamps in my passport, and believe me, I’m no prude.
 But there are a LOT of videos on Yabla that I don’t want either to watch or accidentally stumble into, especially on a site that I have paid for.

-So if you are a person with particular moral values, or a person buying Yabla for your children or your school or university, you absolutely must pay attention to the sign-up process.
+So if you are a person with good taste, or a person buying Yabla for your children or your school or university, you absolutely must pay attention to the sign-up process.
 Yabla does let you screen out the filth during the sign-up process, so pay attention at the checkout.

 Conservative families should select the “family friendly only” option during sign-up.
 Selecting the “mildly suggestive” option will let you see content that is roughly like what you might see on American network prime-time television.